 If you’ve heard that turning the tap to blue while you’re in the shower could actually be good for you, you’re not wrong.
-While steaming hot showers feel wonderful after a long day at work or a tough workout, cleaning your skin and hair with cold water also has many hidden benefits.
+While steaming hot showers feel wonderful after a long day at work or a tough workout, washing your skin and hair with cold water also has many hidden benefits.

-So, why are cold showers good for you?
+Are cold showers good for you?

-They’re good for circulation
+- They’re good for circulation

 They can soothe sore muscles

 If you’ve just completed an intense gym session or played a football match with your mates, having a cold shower afterwards could help soothe tired and achy muscles.

 Wondering why?
 It’s for the same reason that cold water impacts circulation.
 The cooler temperature promotes faster blood flow, allowing more blood to be delivered to areas that are sore.2

 Studies show they may help depression

 If you suffer from depression, cold showers could help improve your mood.
 Hydrotherapy has been used for centuries to relieve stress.